What are J Cuts and L Cuts, and how can I use them?

 One of the most powerful J Cut examples is when they’re used in opening scenes, as you can play the audio before there’s any video.
 Immediately, you've got the viewer’s attention.
 Why does it sound like there’s a pig on the subway?
 They need to wait for the film to roll to find out!

 If you’re on the hunt for some music to punctuate your J Cut or L Cut, don’t worry.
-We’ve got 40,000 royalty-free, top-drawer tracks for you to choose from.
-Why not check them out?
+We’ve got over 50,000 top-drawer tracks for you to choose from.
+Check them out below.

 How to use J Cuts and L Cuts